First Corinthians 9:19

 lose the crown.
 The Bible says in First Corinthians 1:14-15, "If any man’s work abide which he hath built thereupon, he shall receive a

-Don’t ever take the mercy of God for granted.
+Do not ever take the mercy of God for

-Just because salvation is by grace does not mean that there is a license to
+granted.
+Just because salvation is by grace does not mean that there is a

 of good things that you can lose because of sin.
 Paul said that he took extra